DU colleges reopen, students back on campus after two years | Education

 - India

+“We are super excited to join offline classes as it provides a whole new bunch of opportunities and exposure to shape our future,” she said.

-''Offline classes also provide a better platform for student-teacher interaction and better learning,'' Harbola said.
-Student bodies held protests earlier this month, demanding the reopening of the campus.
-The decision to reopen the institutions came after a decline in the number of COVID-19 cases in the national capital.
-Delhi reported 766 COVID-19 cases along with five fatalities, while the positivity rate declined to 1.37 per cent, according to data shared by the Health Department here on Wednesday.
+Earlier this month, several student bodies had held protests demanding the reopening of the campus.
+The authorities decided to resume the classes after a decline in number of COVID-19 cases in the national capital.

+While there was a good turnout of students from the national capital, attendance from other states was low, with their numbers only expected to pick up from the next week.
+Principals, however, said the turnout was better than their expectations.
+According to teachers, attendance was higher among second year students than the first year students.

+Not everyone was happy with the resumption of offline classes as outstation students complained of a spike in rent at paying guest accommodations.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)